Protocorks and monopole Floer homology: Moduli spaces of reducible monopoles over a protocork.

-{{\mathfrak{p}}} \begin{plan} We recall that we defined $ [\gota_{\ntop}]\in \torus $ to be a critical point of $f_\torus$ of maximal index on the torus, i.e. $\indf [\gota_{\ntop}] = \dim \torus = b_1(Y)$.
-The aim of this subsection is to prove Proposition~\ref{prop:DimOfModuli} below which informally says that, when suitable perturbations are used, the moduli space of monopoles over a protocork limiting to $[\gota_{\ntop,-1}]$ is pointlike (in particular is not empty) and the same applies to its reflection.
 We know that the moduli space, if not-empty, has dimension zero from Proposition~\ref{prop:DimOfModuli}.
 Lemma~\ref{lemma:RegularPerturbationInPertZero} will provide us with perturbations making the moduli spaces regular without perturbing the connection equation.
 Then we will solve the connection equation (Lemma~\ref{lemma:MorsePertCanBeOmmitted}, Lemma~\ref{lemma:uniqueSolutionForPert0Zero}) showing that it has a unique solution modulo gauge equivalence.
 In the second part of the proof we will deal with the spinor equation.
 The main difficulty here is to show that the solution space is not empty.
 In fact by Lemma~\ref{lemma:SpinorSolutionIndex} it is easy to show that the equation will have a solution but this is not enough as we need solutions with the correct asymptotics.
 Here the perturbation chosen in the previous step will play a crucial role, since will allow us to pass from a general asymptotically cylindrical operator to a cylindrical one.
 This will improve greatly our understanding of the behaviour of the solutions at infinity. \end{plan}